mcgilldinglab/UNAGI/docs/notebooks/examples/index.rst

 Examples
 =============
-This section contains examples to show how to prepare the data for UNAGI running, analyse the UNAGI outcomes, perform perturbations and visualize the reuslts.
+This section contains examples to show how to prepare the data for UNAGI running, analyse the UNAGI outcomes, perform perturbations and visualize the reuslts using the example IPF dataset.

 Running UNAGI on the example dataset
 ------------------------------------